Signs and Symptoms of Orthorexia

 → Unintentional Weight Loss

-Weight loss is not always a marker of someone with signs of orthorexia but can be an indication of an unbalanced diet or malnutrition.
+Weight loss is not always a marker of someone with signs of orthorexia, but changes in body mass index may be observed as a result of unbalanced diet or malnutrition.
 Many people struggling with orthorexia don’t set out to specifically lose weight, but the rigidity that comes along with this eating disorder disrupts their ability to eat a wide variety of foods.
-This often results in weight loss in the desperate pursuit of “health”.
+This restrictive approach to food intake can lead to reduced food intake and low weight, even though weight loss is not the initial goal, often resulting in weight loss in the desperate pursuit of “health”.

 If these symptoms sound familiar to what you’re experiencing, please know that you deserve help and support.